Skip to main content

 For example, ahead of the most recent fundraising round for Global Fund to Fight AIDS, TB and Malaria, Elton John met with world leaders to highlight the critical importance of increasing their pledges in 2019.
 This helped motivate French President Emmanuel Macron to announce a 20% increase in France’s contribution and the UK Government to increase its contribution to £1.4bn – a 16% increase on previous funding.

-Do you support any programmes in the UK or US for people living with HIV?
+Do you support any programs in the UK or US for people living with HIV?

 I am an individual with HIV, can the Foundation help me?